 To form Prana Mudra, curl your ring finger and little/pinky finger and bring them forward.
 Let their tips lightly touch the tip of your thumb.
 Maintain this gentle connection without too much pressure.
 Keep the other two fingers (index and middle finger) outstretched as much as you can without causing any strain in the hand.

 If you are familiar with Ayurveda, please note that Prana Mudra reduces pitta but is contraindicated in Kapha dosha.
-People with Kapha constitution should avoid this mudra.
+People with Kapha dosha should avoid this mudra.

 Improves circulation and eyesight